 Once the app identifies your position, it can show you plenty more locations—think petrol stations, bars, hotels, taxi stands, restaurants, and supermarkets.
 A a great app to have on your smartphone if you’re heading to a new city and don’t know much about its urban landscape, AroundMe means you’ll never get caught short again.

 3. TripIt: TripIt is perfect if you’ve got a stack of itineraries for your trip.
-We all know how keeping track of so many plans is a headache to say the least, well, TripIt creates a master doc for each trip once you forward the confirmation emails for the hotels, flights, and cars (or any other reservations) to its email address.
+We all know how keeping track of so many plans is a headache to say the least, well, TripIt creates a master doc for each trip once you forward the confirmation emails for the hotels, flights, and cars or other vehicles (which a service such as Limo Find can assist you with) to its email address.

 The best part is that you can use this service free of charge, and the app can even help you have a better trip, since it can offer navigation tips, airport maps, and neighbourhood safety scores.
 Oh, and you can send your itineraries to friends, family and colleagues with just a few taps; should you need to coordinate or let them know when you’ll be arriving.